There are several forms of resolution available, depending on the nature of the incident and the time of the academic year:

 - The sanction(s) imposed, if any, and the deadlines or time periods for which the sanctions are in effect;

 - A statement of the right to file an appeal and process for doing so;

 - Failure to file a request for an appeal within the time below shall be deemed a waiver of the right to an appeal.

 College Officials may also receive notice (in all or in part) of the outcomes when there is a legitimate educational reason for such notice, such as when the College Official’s role is necessary for enforcement of the sanction(s).

-The College offers the opportunity to appeal student conduct procedure outcomes.
-Sanctions are in effect while an appeal is being considered, unless otherwise stated in writing by the Vice President of Student Affairs.
+The College offers the opportunity to appeal student conduct Panel Hearing and Investigative Resolution outcomes.
+Sanctions are in effect while an appeal is being considered, unless otherwise stated in writing by the Vice President for College and Community Engagement.
 An appeal is not a re-hearing of the case, but an evaluation of whether the ground(s) for an appeal are present and should alter the outcome of the case.
 Not participating in a conduct process is not grounds for an appeal.
 Appeals may be requested based only on one or more of the following claims:

 - College procedures were not followed, and the deviance would substantially alter the outcome(s) of the case;